 Results are available from reference year 1973.

-The Statistics regarding R&D Activities in the PNIP sector has results about R&D activities (including occasional R&D) from reference year 2002, being 2001 the link year.
+The Statistics regarding R&D Activities in the PNIP sector has results about R&D activities (including occasional R&D) from reference year 2002.
 Due to the revision of the 2002 Frascati Manual, the field covered by this sector has decreased noticeably.
+The year 2002 is the base period.

 Economic data are provided in thousand euros.